This Ham and Spinach Grilled Cheese is Carly, my oldest daughter’s, favorite sandwich.

 I did not eat a lot of cold sandwiches growing up, but I did eat a lot of grilled cheese sandwiches.
 To me, nothing is better than warm buttery bread with melted ooey-gooey cheese.
 The kind of sandwich when you bite into it, and it leaves strings of cheese dangling everywhere.
 If the sandwich leaves a string of cheese on your chin, you know it is an excellent grilled cheese.
 I love a cheesy grilled cheese on a cold day.
 It is a pure pleasure to dunk it into a warm bowl of soup, especially tomato soup.
 But I also enjoy a gooey grilled cheese anytime and anywhere.
 Grilled cheese is hot and comforting to me.

 Carly inherited my love of grilled cheese, but one day decided to kick it up.
 She added some honey, spicy mustard, Cajun season and spinach and called it her Grown-Up Grilled Cheese.
 Carly has been making this sandwich ever since she was a teenager.
-She will be 24 years old this month.
-She is an amazing young woman with a love for God.
-She recently started her third year of medical school.
-Her is pursuing a dream of becoming a doctor.
-See her white coat ceremony here.
+She will be 27 years old this month.
+Carly is an amazing young woman with a love for God.
 She still loves her grown-up grilled cheese especially when mom makes her one.

-To spice up this Grown-Up Grilled Cheese with flavor…
+Spice up this Healthy Grilled Cheese with flavor

 She mixed equal parts of brown spicy mustard and honey.
-She use a tablespoon of each per sandwich and spread it on both insides of the bread.
+Carly uses a tablespoon of each per sandwich and spread it on both insides of the bread.
 She also added some Cajun seasoning.

 Grown-Up Grilled Cheese